argoproj/argo-cd/docs/user-guide/ci_automation.md

 # Automation from CI Pipelines

-Argo CD follows the GitOps model of deployment, where desired configuration changes are first pushed to git, and the cluster state then syncs to the desired state in git.
-This is a departure from imperative pipelines which do not traditionally use git repositories to hold application config.
+Argo CD follows the GitOps model of deployment, where desired configuration changes are first pushed to Git, and the cluster state then syncs to the desired state in git.
+This is a departure from imperative pipelines which do not traditionally use Git repositories to hold application config.

 To push new container images into to a cluster managed by Argo CD, the following workflow (or